 Necessary items for catheter irrigation

-- Alcohol wipes for keeping the drainage tube end sterile in case it needs to be used again.
+- Alcohol wipes to keep the drainage tube end sterile in case you want to reuse it.

 Catheter irrigation procedure